 Industry and Filmmuseum

-"Women Make Better Diplomats", starring Marika Rökk, was the title of a costume movie made in 1941, that was hugely popular in Germany in the middle of the Second World War.
-But the real star of this shallow piece of trivia was not so much Frau Rökk as the newfangled Agfacolor process.
-For this film is generally acknowledged to be the first ever colour movie to be shown on the screens of German picture houses.
+"Women Make Better Diplomats", starring Marika Rökk, was the title of a costume movie made in 1941 – right in the middle of the Second World War - that became hugely popular in Germany.
+But the real star of this shallow comedy was not so much the actress as the newfangled Agfacolor process.
+For this film is generally acknowledged to be the first ever colour movie to be shown on the screens of a German cinema.

 |Recommended duration of visit:||1,5 Hours|